-One useful feature of EV3 is the ability to increase model capacity when updating the parameters leads to no significant improvements in performance.
-In order to retain the model's performance when expanding the model, we adopt the general idea of network morphism \citep{chen2016net2net,wei2017modularized}.
-A network morphism is a \emph{function-preserving} operator that changes the parameters and the architecture of a neural network.
+One useful feature of EV3 is the ability to increase model capacity when updating the parameters alone does not lead to improvements in performance.
+In order to retain the model’s performance when expanding the model, we adopt the approach of network morphism \citep{chen2016net2net,wei2017modularized,elsken2018efficient}.
 The basic idea is to initialize the parameters of the larger neural network based on the weights of the smaller network so that they have exactly the same output for any given input.
-This pretrained initialization averts the large cost of training all architectures from scratch.
+Formally, a network morphism is a \emph{function-preserving} operator $(T, \widetilde{w})$ that satisfies $N_w(x) = (TN)_{\widetilde{w}}(x)$ for every input $x \in X$, where $N$ represents a model such as neural networks.
+In other words, $N_w$ and $(TN)_{\widetilde{w}}$ represent the same function.
+This can be achieved by properly initializing new parameters $\widetilde{w}$ based on the current parameters $w$.
+This performance-preserving initialization averts the large cost of training all architectures from scratch.

 In this work, we implement network morphism operators to expand a popular architecture in computer vision, deep residual networks (ResNet)~\citep{he2016deep}.
-We design a network morphism expansion method that deepens the architecture by adding a ResNet block to the architecture at each feature resolution.
+We design a network morphism expansion method that deepens the network by adding a ResNet block at each feature resolution.